ieamkarthik/TRISEMBLE/README.md

 ## Acknowledgments

 Developed as part of a summer research internship at the Indian Institute of Technology Tirupati, under the supervision of Prof. Rama Krishna Sai Gorthi.

+## Model Credits

+TRISEMBLE builds directly on three published research models.
+None of the underlying model weights or architectures are original to this repository — full credit for the segmentation/tracking models themselves goes to their original authors:

+- **SAM 3 (Segment Anything Model 3)** — Meta AI (Carion et al., 2025), *"SAM 3: Segment Anything with Concepts."* A unified image- and video-level detector/tracker sharing a single backbone.
+[Paper](https://arxiv.org/abs/2511.16719) · [Code](https://github.com/facebookresearch/sam3)

+- **DAM4SAM (Distractor-Aware Memory for SAM2)** — Videnović, Lukežič, and Kristan, *"A Distractor-Aware Memory for Visual Object Tracking with SAM2"* (CVPR 2025) / *"Distractor-Aware Memory-Based Visual Object Tracking"* (IJCV 2026).
+A plug-in memory module for SAM2 that improves robustness against visually similar distractor objects — the core problem TRISEMBLE was built to handle on VOTS sequences.
+[Paper](https://arxiv.org/abs/2509.13864) · [Code](https://github.com/jovanavidenovic/DAM4SAM)

+- **Cutie** — Cheng, Oh, Price, Lee, and Schwing, *"Putting the Object Back into Video Object Segmentation"* (CVPR 2024 Highlight).
+A video object segmentation network using object-level (rather than purely pixel-level) memory reading, providing TRISEMBLE's third independent segmentation vote.
+[Paper](https://arxiv.org/abs/2310.12982) · [Code](https://github.com/hkchengrex/Cutie)

+An earlier iteration also experimented with **SAMBAMOTR**, a Mamba-based multi-object tracker, before it was abandoned in favor of the SAM3/DAM4SAM/Cutie combination due to integration issues (see Development History above).

+If you use TRISEMBLE or build on it, please also cite the underlying models above alongside the VOTS2026 benchmark itself.